Offered by: College of Environmental Design, Architecture Department

 Before applying to the program, a transcript evaluation is required in order to qualify for Advanced Standing.
 Unofficial transcripts can be used for this review process.
 Contact the MArch.
 Graduate Coordinator.

-The MArch program focuses on the basic knowledge and skills necessary to enter the Architectural profession and allows students to generalize their educational goals in preparation for professional practice, or focus on the topics of Environmental Sustainability or Historic Preservation.
+The MArch program focuses on the basic knowledge and skills necessary to enter the Architectural profession and allows students to generalize their educational goals in preparation for professional practice.

-The University's Office of Admissions requires the following material sent directly to them or submitted via the CalStateApply system that allows document to be uploaded:
+The University’s Office of Admissions requires the following material sent directly to them or submitted via the CalStateApply (https://www.calstate.edu/apply) system that allows documents to be uploaded:

 Official copies of your transcripts from ALL schools, sent directly from the schools, to the Office of Admissions.